 - D-Chiro more accurately targets insulin resistance.

-Unfortunately, if you’re trying to get pregnant, then D-Chiro can actually inhibit your body’s fertility chances.
-So if you want to take Inositol for fertility, then consider pure Myo-inositol or an inositol blend in a ratio of 40:1, Myo-Inositol to D-Chiro.
+Unfortunately, if you’re trying to get pregnant, then too much D-Chiro can actually inhibit your body’s fertility chances.
+So if you want to take Inositol for fertility, then consider a pure Myo-inositol.

 If you’re unsure what you need or where to start, here’s the gist on D-Chiro and how too much of it can actually harm your fertility rates.